 Figuring out the best time to visit Japan depends entirely on the area you wish to visit and the things you want to do.
 Although Japan has four distinct seasons, average temperatures are not consistent across the country.
 Each season is culturally important in Japan, and this is reflected in the matsuri and varied food you can enjoy during your visit.

 For the nicest experience, the best time to visit Japan is during Spring (March - May) or Autumn (September - November).
 Spring in Japan is pretty special due to the famed cherry blossom festival held late March, early April.
 However, this is also the busiest time to visit Japan, and the most expensive.
 Colder months in Japan (December - February) are less popular but this, in turn, makes these times cheaper and less crowded.
+For the winter, you can enjoy a superb Hokkaido itinerary.
 Whichever season to pick, I would recommend spending at least two weeks in Japan.

 Best time to visit Japan: Spring

 Spring is pretty magical, hence one of the best times to visit Japan.
 This is the busiest time with many crowds from all around the world.
 Many come to visit especially for the cherry blossom festival, which plays a crucial role in the Japanese culture.
 The cherry blossom (sakura) can be experienced at different times across the country.
 The dates also vary due to the weather conditions so make sure to check previous patterns before booking your trip.
 The cherry blossoms last for about a week, after which the petals start falling from the trees, making Japan look suave and romantic.